Tax In Saudi Arabia

 Saudi Arabians and nationals of other Gulf Cooperation

-Council (GCC) states who are resident in Saudi Arabia are not subject to income tax.
+Council (GCC) states who are residents in Saudi Arabia are not subject to income tax.
 The GCC states include Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

 Non-residents who do not have a legal registration or a permanent establishment in Saudi Arabia are subject to withholding tax on their Saudi Arabia sourced income.
-This rates for WHT are:
+These rates for WHT are:

 - 20% for management fees.